-* **Final analysis:** We included the discrimination ability of our SDMs as metrics for how accurately our models predict grackle-suitable habitat and whether one model could be used to predict suitable habitat in both the historic and current time periods for each species.
+* **Final analysis:** We used the discrimination ability of our SDMs as metrics for how accurately our models predict grackle-suitable habitat and whether one model could be used to predict suitable habitat in both the historic and current time periods for each species.
 We tested discrimination ability using the 20% of data excluded from the training set of each model.
 We measured Kappa and AUC for each model.
-We also used these metrics to quantify model transferability; the ability of a model to perform accurately using datasets independent of the training dataset.
-Model transferability has been used to measure the consistency of habitat preferences over time (Torres et al., 2015; Wu et al., 2016; Regos et al., 2018).
-Low transferability would indicate that the backcast or forecast suitability predictions do not accurately represent the species range and that habitat preference changes influenced the likelihood of occurrence.
+We also used these metrics to quantify model transferability, the ability of a model to perform accurately using datasets independent of the training dataset.
+Model transferability has been used to measure the consistency of habitat associations over time (Torres et al., 2015; Wu et al., 2016; Regos et al., 2018).
+Low transferability would indicate that the backcast or forecast suitability predictions do not accurately represent the species range and that the relationship between occurrence probability and environmental predictors has changed.
 We used the 20% excluded from the opposite time period (1970-1979 for the current backcast and 2010-2019 for the historic forecast) model to test the transferability of our models over time.
 We also compared the geographic extents of suitable habitat based on the historic and current models for both species to determine whether the models agree on the range dynamics for their species (Fig 2).
 We used the sensitivity-specificity-sum-maximum threshold (Liu et al., 2005) to classify suitable habitat.
 We applied the suitability threshold to the contemporary prediction maps and the backcast/forecast prediction maps to generate predicted suitable habitat ranges in 1979 and 2019.
 We then mapped changes in habitat suitability classifications to determine the range dynamics predicted by each model.

 * **Deviations from the preregistered plan:** We predicted habitat suitability in 1979 and 2019 instead of 1970 and 2018 to line up with the most recent years within our historic and current datasets.

-**Analysis 2 (P1: different habitats):** does the range of variables that characterize suitable habitat for GTGR differ from that of BTGR?
+**Analysis 2: habitat associations:** Does the range of variables that characterize suitable habitat for the great-tailed grackle differ from that of the boat-tailed grackle?
 We fit species distribution models for both species in 2018 to identify the variables that characterize suitable habitat.
 We planned to examine the raw distributions of these variables from known grackle occurrence points or extract information on how the predicted probability of grackle presence changes across the ranges for each habitat variable.
 The habitat variables for each species would be visualized in a figure that shows the ranges of each variable and how much the ranges of the variables overlap between the two species or not.

-* **Final analysis:** To determine changes in habitat preferences over time, we quantified the importance of each environmental predictor using the Gini index and calculated the partial dependence of each model to the environmental predictors.
+* **Final analysis:** To determine changes in habitat associations over time, we quantified the importance of each environmental predictor using the Gini index and calculated the partial dependence of each model to the environmental predictors.
 The Gini index quantifies the classification information gained when a predictor was included in our random forests, with more informative predictors receiving greater values (Strimas-Mackey et al., 2020).
-We calculated partial dependence by averaging the predicted habitat suitability across 1000 randomly selected checklists where one predictor was set to one of 25 evenly spaced values across its observed range.
-We repeated the partial dependence calculation across all of the 25 values to create a partial dependence curve for every predictor.
+We calculated partial dependence by averaging the predicted habitat suitability across 1000 randomly selected checklists in which one predictor was set to 1 of 25 evenly spaced values across its observed range.
+We repeated the partial dependence calculation across all 25 values to create a partial dependence curve for every predictor.
 To compare partial dependence across predictors, we subtracted all partial dependence values by the minimum habitat suitability for each curve to obtain the marginal effect of each predictor.